SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Process data in meaningful ways and provide logic to queries with search operators.
 This page lists the available search operators in Sumo's search query language.

-Click to expand each description to see syntaxes and example code.
+Use the right-nav menu to search operators, then click on a description to expand and see syntaxes and example code.

 ---